garfix/nli-go/doc/remarks.md

+# 2019-06-02

+Next question in the SHRDLU conversation: "Grasp the pyramid".

+The problem here is the simple word "the".
+It is combined with a noun ("pyramid") and forms a determiner phrase (DP).

+The referent of a DP is an object in the dialog context (DC).

+I *have* a dialog context, but it just remembers the answers the user gave on previous questions.
+And it is not an actual knowledge base that can be accessed by the solver.

+Then, I need the system to understand that "the pyramid" refers to information in that knowledge base.

+Finally, it would be nice if the system could answer "I don't understand which pyramid you mean" like SHRDLU does.
+The reason being that the pyramid has not been mentioned before in the dialog.
+But I might settle for a "Not OK" :)

+===

+It occurred to me that "the pyramid" may mean something else.
+If there is only one pyramid in the scene, one may very well refer to it as "the pyramid".
+So if a search for pyramids in the scene results in 1 pyramid, then this is "the pyramid".
+However if I was talking about some specific pyramid and I say "the pyramid", then it is clear that I mean the pyramid from the dialog context.

+I think actually that this second meaning is what Winograd means.
+I may be able to make this without too much work.

+# 2019-05-30

+"Pick up a big red block" is almost done!
+I skipped the definition of "big" for now.

+I added numbers as quantifiers.
+So I can now say "Pick up 1 block" and it will limit its actions to 1.

 # 2019-05-29

 ProblemSolver::SolveRelationSet() now solves a set in most-efficient order.
 Sometimes however, you need it to be executed in the order of the set.